mikeroyal/Digital-Forensics-Guide/README.md

 # Digital Forensics Tools, Libraries, and Frameworks
 [Back to the Top](https://github.com/mikeroyal/Digital-Forensics-Guide#table-of-contents)

+[Acquire](https://github.com/fox-it/acquire) is a [tool](https://docs.dissect.tools/en/latest/tools/acquire.html) to quickly gather forensic artifacts from disk images or a live system into a lightweight container.

 [Autopsy®](https://sleuthkit.org/autopsy/) is a digital forensics platform and graphical interface to The Sleuth Kit® and other digital forensics tools.
 It is used by law enforcement, military, and corporate examiners to investigate what happened on a computer.
 You can even use it to recover photos from your camera's memory card.

 [The Sleuth Kit® (TSK)](https://sleuthkit.org/sleuthkit/) is a library and collection of command line tools that allow you to investigate disk images.
 The core functionality of TSK allows you to analyze volume and file system data.
 The library can be incorporated into larger digital forensics tools and the command line tools can be directly used to find evidence.